-While on the surface things in the vineyard look dormant, Vineyard Manager, Alex Moeller’s work for the season is as busy as ever.
+While on the surface things in the vineyard look dormant, the vineyard crew’s work for the season is as busy as ever.
 Starting early February, Chehalem’s Vineyard Crew focuses on pruning.
 Pruning is the most important day in that vine’s annual life cycle because it is setting the fruit yield for the whole year.

 There are two types of major pruning styles: Cane pruning and spur pruning.
 These two styles are used to create many different training systems.
 At Chehalem, we use three different types of training systems: Double Guyot (uses cane pruning), Double cordon (uses spur pruning), and Scott Henry (uses cane pruning).

 Double Guyot (uses bilateral cane pruning): most all of our vineyards are trained in this way.
 Crews take two canes from last year’s growth and lay one cane or on each side in the form of a “T.” FUN FACT: vine “arms” are usually called shoots in the summer and canes once they lose their leaves and get woody/lignified.

 Single or double cordon (uses spur pruning): it is single for one arm and double for two arms.
 The spur pruned vines have an arm or cordon that we keep every year and don’t cut off until it becomes too old/large and then we start over.
 We cut the shoots that come up from the arm just above the arm (two buds on each shoot are saved).
 The difference between spur pruned vines and cane pruned vines are the large arms that stay every year on spur pruned vines vs the smaller canes that are laid down each year with cane pruned vines.